Upcoming Webinars

 Log in

-Mississippi OT Continuing Education
+Mississippi Occupational Therapy Continuing Education Requirements

 How many continuing education hours are required during a reporting period?

-New Licensees: Individuals applying for initial licensure within a licensing term must accrue continuing education hours on a prorated scale.
+Individuals applying for initial licensure within a licensing term must accrue continuing education hours on a prorated scale.
 Written notification of required hours will be sent to the applicant at the time of licensure.

 No carryover of continuing education hours from one licensure period to another shall be allowed.